-22. Sector: Community Television

-Type of reservation: Market Access (Article 15.4) Local Presence (Article 15.5)

-Measures: Law 182 of 1995, Article 37 numeral 4.
-Agreement 006 of 1999, Articles 3 and 4

-Community television services may only be provided by communities organized and legally constituted in Colombia as foundations, cooperatives, associations or corporations governed by civil law.
+22. Sector: Community Television Type of reserve: Access to Markets (Article 15.4) Local Presence (Article 15.5) Measures: Law 182 of 1995, Article 37 numeral 4.
+Agreement 006 of 1999, Articles 3 and 4 Description: Cross Border Trade in Services Community television services may only be provided communities organized and legally constituted Colombia as foundations, cooperatives, associations corporations governed by civil law.
 For greater certainty, these services have restrictions regarding coverage area, number and type of channels; they may be offered to no more than 6,000 members or community members; and they must be offered under the modality of local access channels of closed networks.

 23. Sector: Toxic waste processing, disposal and disposal services.

-Measures: Decree 2080 of 2000, Article 6

-Foreign investment is not allowed in activities related to the processing, disposal and elimination of toxic, hazardous or radioactive waste not produced in Colombia.
+Type of reservation: National Treatment (Article 14.3) Measures: Decree 2080 of 2000, Article 6 Description: Investment Foreign investment is not allowed in activities related to the processing, disposal and elimination of toxic, hazardous or radioactive waste not produced in Colombia.

-24. Sector: Transportation

-Measures: Law 336 of 1996, Articles 9 and 10.
-Decree 149 of 1999, Article 5

-Suppliers of public transportation services within the Colombian territory must be companies legally incorporated and domiciled in Colombia.
+24. Sector: Transportation Type of reserve: Local presence (Article 15.5) Measures: Law 336 of 1996, Articles 9 and 10.
+Decree 149 of 1999, Article 5 Description: Cross Border Trade in Services Suppliers of public transportation services within the Colombian territory must be companies legally incorporated and domiciled in Colombia.
 Only foreign companies that have an agent or representative domiciled and legally responsible for their activities in Colombia may provide multimodal cargo transportation services within and from the territory of Colombia.

-25. Sector: Maritime and Inland Waterway Transport

-Type of reservation: Performance Requirements (Article 14.6) Senior Executives and Boards of Directors (Article 14.7) National Treatment (Article 15.2) Local Presence (Article 15.5)

-Measures: Decree 804 of 2001, Articles 2 and 4 subsection 4 ,Code of Commerce of 1971, Article 1455, Decree Law 2324 of 1984, Articles 99, 101 and 124, Law 658 of 2001, Article 11, Decree 1597 of 1988, Article 23.

-Only companies legally incorporated in Colombia using Colombian flag vessels may provide public maritime and river transport services between two points within Colombian territory (cabotage).
+25. Sector: Maritime and Inland Waterway Transport Type of reserve: Performance Requirements (Article 14.6).
+Senior Executives and Boards of Directors (Article 14.7) National Treatment (Article 15.2) Local Presence (Article 15.5) Measures: Decree 804 of 2001, Articles 2 and 4 subsection 4 Code of Commerce of 1971, Article 1455 Decree Law 2324 of 1984, Articles 99, 101 and 124.
+Law 658 of 2001, Article 11 Decree 1597 of 1988, Article 23 Description: Investment and Cross-Border Trade in Services Only companies legally incorporated in Colombia using Colombian flag vessels may provide public maritime and river transport services between two points within Colombian territory (cabotage).
 Every foreign flag vessel arriving at a Colombian port must have a representative domiciled and legally responsible for its activities in Colombia.
 The public maritime and fluvial pilotage service in Colombian territorial waters shall be provided only by Colombian nationals.
 In Colombian-registered vessels and foreign-flagged vessels (except fishing vessels) operating in Colombian jurisdictional waters for a term longer than six continuous or discontinuous months from the date of issuance of the respective permit, the captain, officers and at least eighty percent (80%) of the rest of the crew must be Colombian nationals.

-26. Sector: Port Services

-Type of reservation: National Treatment (Article 15.2) Market Access (Article 15.4) Local Presence (Article 15.5)

-Measures: Law 1 of 1991, Articles 5.20 and 6.
-Decree 1423 of 1989, Article 38

-The holders of a concession to provide port services must be legally constituted in Colombia as a corporation, whose corporate purpose is the construction, maintenance and administration of ports.
+26. Sector: Port Services Type of reservation: National Treatment (Article 15.2) Market Access (Article 15.4) Local Presence (Article 15.5) Measures: Law 1 of 1991, Articles 5.20 and 6.
+Decree 1423 of 1989, Article 38 Description: Cross Border Trade in Services The holders of a concession to provide port services must be legally constituted in Colombia as a corporation, whose corporate purpose is the construction, maintenance and administration of ports.
 Only Colombian flag vessels may provide port services in Colombian jurisdictional maritime areas.
 However, in exceptional cases, the General Maritime Directorate may authorize the rendering of such services by foreign flag vessels if there are no Colombian flag vessels capable of rendering the service.
-The authorization will be given fora term of six 6 months, but may be extended up to a maximum total period of one year.
+The authorization will be given for a term of six 6 months, but may be extended up to a maximum total period of one year.